France struggles with new carbon tax formula

 France's government is trying to piece together new carbon tax legislation that would cover big polluters without double-charging them, after a previous attempt to tax emissions was scrapped at the last minute.

-French ministers have been scrambling to come up with a workable system for compensating companies that are already part of a European Union emissions trading scheme, while closing the many loopholes that led to the failure of the first proposal.
+French ministers have been scrambling to come up with a workable system for compensating companies that are already part of a European Union emissions trading scheme, while they rush to revive the carbon tax and close the many loopholes that led to the failure of the first proposal.

 "There should be no complete exemption (from the tax)," Chantal Jouanno, junior minister for ecology, said on French radio.
 "However, there could be compensation for sectors already subject to certain charges corresponding to the carbon tax."

-Set at 17 euros per tonne of carbon dioxide and promoted by President Nicolas Sarkozy as a crucial weapon in the fight against climate change, the tax has been criticized by some as hurting big emitters and by others as giving them an easy ride.
+Set at 17 euros per tonne of carbon dioxide and promoted by President Nicolas Sarkozy as a crucial weapon in the fight against climate change, the tax has been hotly debated by some as hurting big emitters and by others as giving them an easy ride.

-Budget Minister Eric Woerth said the government would keep in place exemptions for participants in the EU scheme, as it was not the aim of the tax to hurt French competitiveness.
+Budget Minister Eric Woerth said the government would keep in place exemptions for participants in the EU scheme, with Paris and Rome urging the EU to apply carbon tariffs to protect industry, as it was not the aim of the tax to hurt French competitiveness.

 Others suggested making factories and power plants pay the tax, then deducting it from the price of future carbon emissions permits.